dshieble/dshieble.github.io/_posts/2004-09-05-communication.md

 Then it is quite possible that Sara will misunderstand you.
 Perhaps Sara has had several conversations with Bob that you were not a part of and she doesn't know which of his many opinions you are referring to.
 She is much more likely to understand an email along the lines of:

-> I think Bob might have been wrong when he said X to us last Tuesday in the ABC meeting, and Y is true instead
+> I think Bob might have been wrong when he said X to us last Tuesday in the ABC meeting, and the opposite, Y, is true instead

 Both messages have the same meaning, but the latter is far harder to misinterpret.
 The original message left implicit both the subject (what Bob said) and the conclusion (that the opposite of what Bob said, Y, is what we should conclude).
 The second message made both of these explicit instead.